-It covers vast areas in the South West and North West of Western Australia which are heavily dominated by remote mining loads.
+It covers vast areas in the South West of Western Australia and the Eastern Goldfields which are heavily dominated by remote mining loads.
 The physical environment in which Western Power operates presents additional challenges, for example:

-the identification and rectification of faults may involve significant travel time; and

-• coastal exposure, an arid interior and prevailing on-shore winds contribute to salt and dust pollution.
+- the identification and rectification of faults may involve significant travel time; and - coastal exposure, an arid interior and prevailing on-shore winds contribute to salt and dust pollution.